 While understanding and conquering the new and more technical aspects of Google’s search engine will be key in the future, SEO’s should also create marketing programs that reach customers directly.
 Lessening your dependence on Google and utilizing cross-channel platforms as a way to generate traffic and sales is just smart marketing.

 Josh McCoy / Lead Digital Marketing Strategist, Vizion Interactive

-SEO is now an un-siloed approach in 2018.
+SEO is now an un-siloed approach.
 Marketers are thinking about SEO as more of an omni-channel partner and not simply as “oh… and SEO.”

 As we concentrate more on the customer journey we have to consider how content is created and marketed to rank well for organic searchers who are in the information-seeking phase – long before users may return and convert in the future through an alternate traffic channel.

 Jesse McDonald / Director of SEO, Geek Powered Studios